shotgunsoftware/tk-framework-adobe/README.md

 make clean
 ```

-### Notes on editing the env file (env.mk/env.cmd)
+### Notes on editing the env files (env.mk/env.cmd)

 Changes to the env files (env.mk/env.cmd) will not be tracked in git, because they were configured to be skipped using `git update-index --skip-worktree`.
 This is because changes done to these files will most likely be specific to your development environment and not apply to any others environment.

-If you need to change these files - because you added a feature to the build process or something else - you can follow the following commands:
+If you need to change these files - for example because you added a feature to the build process - you can use the following commands:

 ```
 git update-index --no-skip-worktree dev/env.mk dev/env.cmd